cabforum/smime/SBR.md

 A Qualified Independent Information Source (QIIS) is a regularly-updated and publicly available database that is generally recognized as a dependable source for certain information.
 A database qualifies as a QIIS if the CA determines that:

-1. Industries other than the certificate industry rely on the database for accurate location, contact, or other information; and
+1. Industries other than the CA sector rely on the database for accurate location, contact, or other information; and

 2. The database provider updates its data on at least an annual basis.